laur89/awesome-stars/README.md

 - [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
 - [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.
+- [conventional-changelog/conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) - Generate changelogs and release notes from a project's commit messages and metadata.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [feathersjs/feathers](https://github.com/feathersjs/feathers) - The API and real-time application framework
 - [immutable-js/immutable-js](https://github.com/immutable-js/immutable-js) - Immutable persistent data collections for Javascript which increase efficiency and simplicity.